-As part of our participation in the Soul Matters program, each month our church community will be exploring the same theme together in Worship Services, in Religious Education Classes, and in our Small Group Ministries (which are also kicking off this month.)
+Each month our church community explores the same Soul Matters theme together in Worship, in Religious Education Classes, and in our Small Group Ministries.